baont/TennisCourtDetector/README.md

 # TennisCourtDetector
-A tool to detect near by tennis court
+A tool to detect nearby tennis court